Murphy-Joe/Jeffs_Intro_Notes/competencies.md

 ## Unconcscious Incompetence
 > There are things that you don't know how to do, and you aren't even aware of that yet. (new stuff that sounds important.)
 Stuff to research or ask about.

+- Git - what the heck is this?

 ## Conscious Incompetence
 > There are things you don't know how to do yet, but you know you need to learn it.